sanjay7178/cc-doc/content/en/docs/webinterface/views/status.md

 The selection is saved for each user and cluster, and will select the last chosen type of list as default the next time this view is rendered.

+Hovering over one of the pie chart fractions will display a legend featuring the identifier and value of the selected parameter.

 "User Names" and "Project Codes" are rendered as links, leading to [user job lists]({{< ref "userjobs" >}} "User Job List") or [project job lists]({{< ref "joblist" >}} "Project Jobs") with preset filters for cluster, entity ID, and `state == running`.

+{{< alert >}}*Please note:* The legend colors are fixed by their position, and *not* by their respective identifier.
+This means that the orange fraction will always be the largest fraction, even if the contributing user or project changes.{{< /alert >}}

 ## Statistic Histograms